 Breast Augmentation Surgery in Hospital vs Non-Hospital Procedure Risks

 Over recent years, it has been reported in the media that several young women have suffered from serious complications, including cardiac arrest, during breast augmentation surgery.
-This has commonly occurred on the premises of their chosen doctor they choose.
+This has occurred on the premises of their chosen doctor.
 Unlike a hospital environment, there are no regulations around office-based surgeries.
 Further, the medical practitioners who perform these operations require no special credentials.

 Be sure to check with your surgeon about where they operate from, and if this is the safest possible option for you.